perrythepwner/Recruitment/README.md

 ```

 This setup will deploy the challenge instance for us.
-It appears that a `TARGET` contract will be deployed with `10 ether` in it.
+It appears that a `TARGET` contract will be deployed with `1 wei` in it.
 To solve the challenge, the `isRectruited()` function must return true with the player address as argument.

 **Recruitment.sol**
 ```solidity